Synchro-curvature description of {\gamma}-ray light curves and spectra of pulsars: concurrent fitting: Synchro-curvature model

 \section{Synchro-curvature model}

 The synchro-curvature model we use in this work has been extensively studied in a series of papers before \citep{Vigan_2015,Vigan_2015b,diego_solo,torres19_systematic_fitting,vigano19_light_curves, iniguezpascual22_sc_emitting_regions_2022,iniguezpascual22_period_inference,iniguezpascual24}.
 In this set of papers, among other things, we enlarged the energy coverage from gamma to X-rays, included better descriptions of the emission regions, studied how well the spectra can be used to infere the pulsar periods.
 Here we are not presenting additional theoretical improvement of the spectral model and thus, we will just give a very brief summary, referring the reader to these works for more details.
+For an alternative approach see \cite{Kelner15}, who propose a Hamiltonian-based formulation to provide for the particle motion and their synchro-curvature radiation for a given magnetic field configuration, and a more detailed study of the radiation inside and outside the accelerating region.

-The model follows the dynamics of a bunch of charged particles moving in the magnetosphere of a pulsar, outside the light cylinder, whose motion is described by the equation of motion of charged particles.
-Having the strength of the electric field component parallel to the magnetic field $E_{||}$ and the magnetic gradient $b$ as free model parameters, we numerically solve the equation of motion and use the synchro-curvature formulae to obtain the emission of a single particle at each position $\lambda$ \citep{cheng_zhang, compact_formulae}, $dP_{sc}(\lambda)/dE$, which is then convolved with a relative weight given to the particle distribution, $dN/d\lambda$, ruled by a lenghtscale $x_0$, which is the third free parameter of our spectral model.
+In our model, we follow the dynamics of a bunch of charged particles moving in the magnetosphere of a pulsar, outside the light cylinder, whose motion is described by the equation of motion of charged particles, which balances the radiative losses and the electromagnetic acceleration given by a parallel electric field of strength $E_{||}$.
+The magnetic field strength along the particles trajectory is parametrized as $B = B_* (x/R_*)^{-b}$ where $B_*= 6.4\times10^{19}\sqrt{P\dot{P}}$G is the surface magnetic field at the pole assuming a dipolar field, where $P$ is the period, $\dot{P}$ the period derivative, $R_*$ is the neutron star radius and $b$ is the magnetic gradient; and the curvature radius of the drift trajectory (i.e. gyration-averaged, see e.g. \cite{iniguezpascual24, Kelner15}) as $r_c = (x/R_{lc})^{\eta}$, where $R_{lc}=\dfrac{c P}{2\pi}$ is the light cylinder radius and $\eta$ is fixed to $0.5$ given its negligible impact on the results found in previous works.
+Having the strength of the electric field component parallel to the magnetic field $E_{||}$ and $b$ as free model parameters, we numerically solve the equation of motion and use the synchro-curvature formulae to obtain the emission of a single particle at each position $\lambda$ \citep{cheng_zhang, compact_formulae}, $dP_{sc}(\lambda)/dE$, which is then convolved with a relative weight given to the particle distribution, $dN/d\lambda$, ruled by a lenghtscale $x_0$, which is the third free parameter of our spectral model.
 These three parameters, plus a normalization factor $N_0$ that is fixed by observational comparison, fully describe the total radiation emitted by a pulsar with a particular $P$ and $\Dot{P}$, referred to as $dP_{tot}/dE$ as in Eq.
 (7) of \cite{iniguezpascual22_sc_emitting_regions_2022}.